cponcej/awesome-tech/docs/index.md

 </div>

 <p align="center">
-I'm not interested neither in moving abroad nor becoming freelance.
+I'm not interested neither in moving abroad nor becoming freelance (Spanish recruiters already sent my CV abroad).
+This Web is about taking credit for my work.
+It's also a public complain.
+To fight against the stigma of being unemployed I have my work documented (cannot be shared publicly).
+Surprisingly I'm not getting job offers and it's hard to understand in IT.
+As I grow old this has a major impact in my life.
+Looking for hearing new opportunities based more on the quality of my work and less who I know.
 </p>

 [![available for hire](images/available-for-hire.png)](http://awesome-tech.readthedocs.org/about/)